 - mozzarella di bufala

-- Modena balsamic vinegar a good quality balsamic vinager is usually more expensive and very thick, almost like syrup
+- Modena balsamic vinegar, a good quality balsamic vinager is usually more expensive and very thick, almost like syrup

 - extra virgin olive oil